spectral-compute/scale-docs/src/examples/ptx.md

-# Example: PTX
+# PTX example

-This example covers the following features on top of what was shown in the [basic example](./01-basic.md):
+This example covers the following features on top of what was shown in the [basic example](./basic.md):

 - defining `__device__` functions
     - `ptx_add()`